shashank3959/me759-final-project/README.md

 ```
 bash download_dataset.sh
 ```
+Choose [y] anywhere if asked to replace old files.

 ### Preprocess your own data (Option 2)
 This is in case you don't like to download random files from the internet...we can understand.